savagezen/x205ta/INSTALL.md

 * If you're into splitting hairs, Phornonix has plenty of [Filesystem benchmark comparisons](http://www.phoronix.com/scan.php?page=article&item=linux-41-filesystem&num=1) to show you.

 #### Installation

 1) For the  most part you can follow the [Begninner's Guide](https://wiki.archlinux.org/index.php/Beginners'_guide) and [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide).
-There are some specialties though...

 2) Wireless Drivers have worked fine on my installation (since Kernel 4.3.3-2), but [errors have been reported](https://github.com/gtbjj/x205ta/issues/6) with ISOs using Kernel 4.5.4-1.
-In which case refer to [Enabling Wifi](https://wiki.archlinux.org/index.php/Asus_x205ta#Install_Arch) and apply to your permanent installation.
+I have manually patched this on [my custom ISO](https://drive.google.com/file/d/0B2RH_BSaD6YPR0dxTU82SnFjMm8/view?usp=sharing).

 3) I did not have any luck with either [GRUB](https://wiki.archlinux.org/index.php/GRUB) or [SYSLINUX](https://wiki.archlinux.org/index.php/GRUB) and resorted to [systemd-boot](https://wiki.archlinux.org/index.php/Systemd-boot) which has been working fine.